 Here are some of the most common hidden costs only associated with renovation in New York City.

-Parking options on certain streets in NYC are especially slim.
+Parking options on certain streets in NYC are unusually slim.
 Your contractor will need to park each day to unload materials and tools.
 Illegal parking is an added cost –– that you might tend to overlook ––since tickets don’t come cheap in New York City.
 This cost would probably be built into the overall price of your project.

 Image via Flickr by Gutted Kitchen